- Academic Affairs

 University System of Maryland Statements

-Update on the January 27, 2017 Executive Order: Protecting the Nation from Foreign Terrorist Entry into The United States
+Update on Jan.
+27, 2017 Executive Order: Protecting the Nation from Foreign Terrorist Entry into the United States

 February 10, 2017